[Avg. reading time: 15 minutes]

 Anomaly Detection

-Anomaly detection and predictive maintenance are critical components of the IoT upper stack, focusing on analyzing data to identify unusual patterns and prevent equipment failures before they occur.
+Anomaly detection and predictive maintenance are important parts of the IoT upper stack.
+They help analyze device and sensor data to detect unusual behavior early and reduce the chance of equipment failure.

 Anomaly Detection in IoT